python/cpython/Doc/c-api/init.rst

    The given *config* controls the options with which the interpreter is initialized.

-   Upon success, *tstate_p* will be set to the first thread state created in the new sub-interpreter.
-This thread state is made in the current thread state.
+   Upon success, *tstate_p* will be set to the first :term:`thread state` created in the new sub-interpreter.
+This thread state is :term:`attached <attached thread state>`.
    Note that no actual thread is created; see the discussion of thread states below.
 If creation of the new interpreter is unsuccessful, *tstate_p* is set to ``NULL``;
-   no exception is set since the exception state is stored in the current thread state and there may not be a current thread state.
+   no exception is set since the exception state is stored in the :term:`attached thread state`, which might not exist.

-   Like all other Python/C API functions, the global interpreter lock must be held before calling this function and is still held when it returns.
-Likewise a current thread state must be set on entry.
-On success, the returned thread state will be set as current.
+   Like all other Python/C API functions, an :term:`attached thread state` must be present before calling this function, but it might be detached upon returning.
+On success, the returned thread state will be :term:`attached <attached thread state>`.
    If the sub-interpreter is created with its own :term:`GIL` then the :term:`attached thread state` of the calling interpreter will be detached.
    When the function returns, the new interpreter's :term:`thread state` will be :term:`attached <attached thread state>` to the current thread and